 Before juicing the lemons, apply a bit of pressure on them while rolling them back and forth on the counter a few times.
 This extra step will help you get more juice out of them.

 The most challenging part of making this Lemon Loaf Cake is having to wait for it to cool enough to glaze it.
-The glaze in this recipe is a simple mixture of icing sugar (confectioners' sugar), a squeeze of fresh lemon juice and a touch of cream or milk.
+The delicious lemon glaze in this recipe is a simple mixture of icing sugar (confectioners' sugar), a squeeze of fresh lemon juice and a touch of cream or milk.

 To make the lemon glaze, just whisk the ingredients together in a bowl.
 You can add more lemon juice if you prefer it tangier, and more cream or milk to get a thinner glaze.